peterpeterparker/daviddalbusco.com/src/blog/building-a-trails-section-with-maps.md

 #### Self-hosting

 Since I already self-host my website, my analytics, and other tools, checking whether I could self-host the map tiles too was my first instinct.
-I found [Protomaps](https://protomaps.com/), which publishes pre-built vector tile archives you can just serve as static files, minimal setup, exactly my kind of thing.
+I found [Protomaps](https://protomaps.com/), which publishes pre-built vector tile archives you can just serve as static files.
+Minimal setup, exactly my kind of thing.
 However, looking at the actual rendering, it wasn't quite the look I wanted.
 Since I'm displaying trails in the mountains, I wanted some relief, not a flat design.

 I then came across a project called [Mapterhorn](https://mapterhorn.com), mentioned in Protomaps' [blog](https://protomaps.com/blog/mapterhorn-terrain/), meant to provide exactly that kind of elevation data, but I wasn't exactly sure how to put all the pieces together, nor whether it was still in development or production ready.
 It would have been cool to use, as it seems to be developed in Zurich.